August 11, 2009

 "They are typically fast, bright and occasionally leave persistent trains," says Joe Rao, SPACE.com's Skywatching Columnist.
 "And every once in a while, a Perseid fireball will blaze forth, bright enough to be quite spectacular and more than capable to attract attention even in bright moonlight."

-bright fireballs, have already been reported as Earth began entering the stream in late July.
+Low numbers of Perseids, including some bright fireballs, have already been reported as Earth began entering the stream in late July.
 Seasoned observers have counted up to 25 per hour already, or nearly one every two minutes.

 Most meteors are no bigger than a pea.
-They vaporize as they enter Earth's atmosphere, creating
+They vaporize as they enter Earth's atmosphere, creating bright streaks across the sky.

 The Perseids appear to emanate from the constellation Perseus, which rises high in the sky around midnight and is nearly overhead by dawn.
 Like most meteor showers, the hours between midnight and daybreak are typically the best time to watch, because that's when the side of Earth you are on is rotating into the direction of Earth's travels through space, so meteors are "scooped up" by the atmosphere at higher rates, much like a car's windshield ends the lives of more bugs than does the rear bumper.